joobei/photonio/README.md

-# Modelview (with Photonio rendering engine)
+# Photon.io rendering engine
 C++ OpenGL/GLSL Multi-Threaded engine to View a 3d model controlled by the extended tuiodroid app.
+Parses various CAD formats for 3D models.

 The android client is based on TUIOdroid by Tobias Schwirten and Martin Kaltenbrunner and can be found at https://github.com/joobei/tuiodroidextend